Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

 Consider these other Boxer health issues when seeking preventative care for your pup.

-• Acne: Dog breeds that have short coats and/or wrinkly skin with folds are more susceptible to acne.
+- Acne: Dog breeds with short coats and/or wrinkly skin with folds are more susceptible to acne.
 Make sure to keep your pup’s skin and fur clean.
 Thankfully, plenty of creams, washes, and oral treatments help treat this condition.

-• Anxiety: Boxers are prone to separation anxiety and may become highly anxious when separated from their favorite family members.
-Supporting dogs with anxiety includes a combination of training, environmental enrichment, and supplements or prescription medication.
+- Anxiety: Boxers are prone to separation anxiety and may become highly anxious when separated from their favorite family members.
+Supporting dogs with anxiety includes training, environmental enrichment, and supplements or prescription medication.

 Our Personal Experience With Boxer Anxiety